Endianness

 Lack of endianness can also be said to exist.

-That is, while endianness is usually a platform thing, 8-bit platforms don't have endianness when they have no registers larger than a byte, which also typically means they have few or no opcodes handling data larger than a byte.
+And, say, 8-bit platforms that really have no registers larger than a byte, will have no byte endianness, and typically few or no opcodes handling data larger than a byte.